saharshbaiju/amfoss-curriculum/task-03/README.md

 task-3 was to create the wireframe for MeloFi web and mobile app

-I used Figma to create the wire frame, my aim was to create a minimalist easy to use design
+I used Figma to create the wireframe, my aim was to create a minimalist easy to use design

 Web Wireframe